grimme-lab/xtb/README.md

 but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU Lesser General Public License for more details.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `xtb` by you, as defined in the GNU Lesser General Public license, shall be licensed as above, without any additional terms or conditions.